reflagcom/docs/product-handbook/data-export.md

 ---
-description: Learn more about data warehouse in Bucket
+description: Learn more about data warehouse in Reflag
 ---

 # Warehouse

-Bucket allows you to export company adoption data in a CSV file to use in other tools or databases.
+Reflag allows you to export company adoption data in a CSV file to use in other tools or databases.
 This can be done either manually or automatically, depending on your plan.

 {% hint style="info" %}
 Data exports are only available on Pro and Enterprise plans.
 Automatic data exports are only available on the Enterprise plan.&#x20;